Disneyland Paris Discounts

 Other options are to take Eurostar from London to Disneyland Resort Paris with a change in Lille, or London to Paris and transfer to the regional RER train.

 - If you are planning a trip from the US, the easiest and usually cheapest way to buy Eurostar tickets is to go through Rail Europe.
 They can also sell you train tickets for virtually all European train systems.
-I have used them many times and they are fast and reliable.
+We have used them many times and they are fast and reliable.
 You can even buy e-tickets for Eurostar trains and print them at home through Rail Europe.
-(Eurostar.com will sell to US visitors, but I find Rail Europe has the same prices and is easier and faster for US visitors to use, plus it sets up your seat reservations automatically.)
+(Eurostar.com will sell to US visitors, but we find Rail Europe has the same prices and is easier and faster for US visitors to use, plus it sets up your seat reservations automatically.)

 - From the UK, you can purchase Eurostar tickets through Rail Europe UK or Eurostar.com.

 If you need reasonably-priced shuttle transportation between the any of the three Paris airports (Charles de Gaulle / CDG, Orly / ORY or Beavais / BVA) and Disneyland Paris or the city of Paris, SuperShuttle is a very reliable name brand and should be considerably cheaper than a taxi and much less hassle than dragging luggage on and off Metro trains and through the Metro stations.